lorleod/next-world/README.md

 # NextWorld

 ## Overview
 NextWorld is a virtual world playlist-making website where users can create, favorite, and share playlists of worlds in VRChat.
-This site can be used to travel to any world in the playlist without needing to take their headset off.
+This site can be used to travel to any world in the playlist without needing to take your headset off.
 Users can also see a public list of all submitted playlists and lists of the playlists they have created and favorited.

 This project was created by: [Taylor McLeod](https://github.com/lorleod), [Kevin Holmes](https://github.com/sendd-k), [Robert Di Ninno](https://github.com/rdininno)